stephen-bunn/megu/docs/source/usage.md

 #### Content Name

-A human readable name describine the remote content variant.
+A human readable name describing the remote content variant.
 This attribute has no requirements on being unique, its only purpose is to provide a decent name for the content than humans can understand.

 ```python